RonKG/Machine-Learning-Projects-2/3. NLP_twitter_sentiment_analysis/README.md

 ### Note

-The twitter data downloaded for sentiment analysis contains offensive tweets since it is twitter after all!
+The twitter data downloaded for sentiment analysis contains some offensive tweets since it is twitter after all!

 ## License